ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 **2. Double-click on `PlayerController`** to open it in your editor.

 ## Get the Move Component
 In our previous lessons, we created `MoveTransform` and `MoveRigidbody` classes.
 Each of these moves the GameObject in a different way.
-For setting up our `PlayerController`, we need to decide which movement style we want to use and get a reference to the appropriate component.
+When setting up our `PlayerController`, we need to decide which movement style we want to use and get a reference to the appropriate component.

-> [!NOTE]
-> By specifically referencing one component over another, we hard-code our `PlayerController` to work only with that class.
-A more flexible approach would be to create an interface, like `IMovable`.
->
-> An **interface** is like a contract that defines what methods a class must have (for example, a `Move(Vector3 direction)` method) without specifying how they work.
-Both `MoveTransform` and `MoveRigidbody` could implement `IMovable`, and then our `PlayerController` could simply check for a component of type `IMovable`.
->
-> While more flexible, this approach is beyond the scope of this lesson.

 For this lesson, we'll be using a reference to the `MoveRigidbody` component.

 #### 3. Get a Reference for the `MoveRigidbody` component